Recommendations

 Consult local microbiologist

-1 See BNF for appropriate use and dosing in specific populations, for example, hepatic impairment, renal impairment and breastfeeding, and administering intravenous antibiotics.
+See the BNF for appropriate use and dosing in specific populations, for example, hepatic impairment, renal impairment and breastfeeding, and administering intravenous antibiotics.

-2 Check any previous urine culture and susceptibility results and antibiotic prescribing, and choose antibiotics accordingly.
+Check any previous urine culture and susceptibility results, and antibiotic prescribing, and choose antibiotics accordingly.

-3 May be used with caution if eGFR 30–44 ml/minute to treat uncomplicated lower UTI caused by suspected or proven multidrug-resistant bacteria and only if potential benefit outweighs risk (BNF, August 2018).
+Nitrofurantoin may be used with caution if eGFR is 30 ml/minute to 44 ml/minute to treat uncomplicated lower UTI caused by suspected or proven multidrug-resistant bacteria and only if potential benefit outweighs risk (BNF, nitrofurantoin, August 2018).

-5 A lower risk of resistance is likely if not used in the past 3 months, previous urine culture suggests susceptibility (but this was not used), and in younger people in areas where local epidemiology data suggest resistance is low.
+A lower risk of resistance to trimethoprim is likely if it was not used in the past 3 months, previous urine culture suggests susceptibility (but this was not used), and in younger people in areas where local epidemiology data suggest resistance is low.
 A higher risk of resistance is likely with recent use and in older people in care homes.

 Table 2 Antibiotics for pregnant women aged 12 years and over